jkdf2/swe-blog/about.md

 permalink: /about/
 ---

-A blog about my experience in CS 371P - Object Oriented Programming with Professor Glenn Downing.
+A blog about my experience in CS 373 - Software Engineering with Professor Glenn Downing.